kmarie0420/Employer-Portfolio/README.md

 THEN I am presented with a responsive layout that adapts to my viewport

+## Description
-Creating a portfolio to show my skills to an potential employer.
+I am creating a portfolio to show my skills to an potential employer.
+Easy to see and navigate.